 "Peace is just.
 Without justice, all you've got is quiet."

-I composed that, but it sounded familiar.
-Which I realized is because it's a paraphrase of something MLK said, repeatedly and in a variety of formulations:
+it's a paraphrase of something MLK said, repeatedly and in a variety of

 "True peace is not merely the absence of tension; it is the presence of justice."

-written on the memorial in DC, it seems like this may be a phrase or paraphrase from a sermon entitled "When Peace Becomes Obnoxious", March 18, 1956
+—written on the memorial in DC, it seems like this may be a phrase or paraphrase from a sermon entitled "When Peace Becomes Obnoxious", March 18, 1956

 "There can be no justice without peace.
 And there can be no peace without justice."